Next Year in Argentina

-Next Year in Argentina (original title El Año Que Viene en...
-Argentina) is a 2005 documentary about diaspora Jews, who have either decided to remain in Argentina or move to Israel.
-Argentine-Israeli filmmakers Jorge Gurvich and Shlomo Slutzky travel to Argentina to speak those who have stayed behind.
+Next Year in Argentina (original title El año que viene en...
+Argentina) is a 2005 documentary about diaspora Jews, who have either chosen to remain in Argentina or relocate to Israel.
+Argentine-Israeli filmmakers Jorge Gurvich and Shlomo Slutzky travel to Argentina to speak to those who have stayed behind.

 Summary

-“Next year in Jerusalem,” goes the prayer that Jews have been chanting through two thousand years of exile.
-Yet nearly 60 years after the founding of the Jewish State, some who've emigrated to the Holy Land still long for the home they left behind — even if home meant poverty and persecution, as it did for many Argentine Jews.
+The title makes reference to “Next year in Jerusalem,” a phrase of a Jewish prayer that Jews have been chanting through two thousand years of exile.
+Yet nearly 60 years after the founding of the Jewish State, some who've emigrated to the Holy Land still long for the home they left behind—even if home meant poverty and persecution, as it did for many Argentine Jews.